underneathall/pinferencia/Readme.md

 - **Easy to use, easy to understand**.
 - **Automatic API documentation page**.
 All API explained in details with online try-out feature.
 - **Serve any model**, even a single function can be served.
+- **Support Kserve API**, compatible with Kubeflow, TF Serving, Triton and TorchServe.
+There is no pain switching to or from them, and **Pinferencia** is faster for prototyping!

 ## Install